MokubaAttack/scripts/mokuba_colab/readme.md

 # mokuba_calob
 I make My Own Modules from the workflow that I use whenever I make images.
 My workflow is based on Hires.fix.
 That works on Google Colab and Kaggle by torch.float16.
-And that doesn't work for Flux.<br>
+And that doesn't work for Flux.
 ## requirements
-Change the runtime type to T4 GPU.<br>
+Change the runtime type to T4 GPU.
-Next, run next code on Notebook.<br>
+Next, run next code on Notebook.
 ```
 !pip install compel
 !pip install pyexiv2
 !pip install torchsde

 #In Kaggle
 !pip uninstall diffusers torch torchvision -y
 !pip install torch torchvision xformers --index-url https://download.pytorch.org/whl/cu124